ChadMCasey/ChadMCasey/README.md

 <p>After graduating, i escalated my efforts to enter the field of software engineering by enrolling in Triple10's comprehensive 700+ hour Full Stack Web Development bootcamp.
 Recently, i graduated from the program
 and am now in the process of preparing for a future as a software engineer!
 My passions include Software Engineering, Web Design & Drinking Tea!</p>

-<p>If you are reading this message i urge you to connect with me on linkedin!
+<p>If you are reading this message i urge you to connect with me on linkedIn!
 I am always interested in making new friends and expanding my circle :)</p>

 - 🔭 I’m currently working on **building my portfolio website and refining my backend skills.**